ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/full-api-reference/jaqpotpy.datasets.md

 #### create()

 Create the dataset by featurizing the SMILES columns and combining with other features.

+#### df_astype(dtype, columns=None)

+Convert the dataset to the specified data type.

+Args:
+: dtype: The data type to convert to.

+Returns:
+: JaqpotpyDataset: The dataset converted to the specified data type.

 #### *property* featurizer_name *: Iterable[Any]*